What is a Paralegal?

 If you are looking for a career in the legal sector and want to find out more about becoming a paralegal, you’re in the right place!

-As Paralegals can offer legal assistance, it is vital they are educated and trained in legal systems, legal procedure and trained to perform legal tasks.
-There are many routes into a paralegal career, but many employers look for recognised Paralegal training and qualifications, such as:
+As Paralegals can offer legal assistance, it is vital they are educated and trained in legal systems, legal procedure and the performance of legal tasks.
+There are many routes into a Paralegal career, but many employers look for recognised Paralegal training and qualifications, such as:

 - Postgraduate paralegal diploma

 To work effectively as a paralegal, you will need:

 - To be highly organised with great time management skills.
 As you’ll often be working with multiple clients, keeping on top of things, and being on time, is going to be vital.

 - A real attention to detail.
 Legal work is often all about the detail, so making sure everything is right is highly important.

 - Superb communication and interpersonal skills, in all forms, are needed to effectively communicate with clients, colleagues and others in the legal sector.